rue-a/hofzuweisungslisten/README.md

 # Hofzuweisungslisten

 This repository is used to manage the dataset __Hofzuweisungslisten.csv__.
-It documents resettlement campaigns of Volhynian and Galician Germans (stemming from regions in today's western Ukraine, south-western Belarus and eastern Poland) into former polish territories, during 1940.
+It documents resettlement campaigns of Volhynian and Galician Germans (stemming from regions in today's western Ukraine, south-western Belarus and eastern Poland) into former Polish territories, during 1940.

 The dataset was derived from around 750 scanned pages containing mostly tabular data (see *[Preprocessing](/Preprocessing/)* folder for more information).